-marameo was founded in 1992 and, since that time, has established itself as an institution of vital importance to the Berlin dance scene.
+marameo was originally founded in 1992 and became the sport association marameo Berlin e.V. in 2001.
+Since that time, it has established itself as an institution of vital importance to the Berlin dance scene.
 The original concept – to offer affordable, daily training for professional dancers – has remained constant over the years.
 Situated in the centre of Berlin, the studio sees itself as a place of exchange for more then 100 people, who daily attend classes and who demand the highest quality from our courses.

 Mornings at Marameo belong to professional dancers who can rely on continuity, as well as innovative approaches, in both the classical and modern classes which are taught by experienced teachers and international guests.
 ‘ShowTime’, which has become a very sought-after platform, provides professional dancers training at Marameo with the opportunity to present their work.

 In the afternoons, approximately 100 children between the ages of 4 and 16 take dance courses at Marameo.
 As well as helping children discover a joy in movement, the classes develop their emotional and physical strength.
 The preparation for the annual performances gives our young dancers the opportunity to take an active part in the creative process and to develop a feeling for dance as a performing art.